 - The drive to create and lead an organization. 📋

 A prime example of an entrepreneur benefiting from establishing their WHY early on is Pierre Omidyar, founder of eBay.
-As eBay started gaining significant momentum in ’98, Omidyar was willing to give up his role as CEO of the company.
-He trusted his investors and did what he thought was best to help grow the business allowed for revered executive Meg Whitman to step in as the new leader of the company.
+As eBay started gaining significant momentum in 1998, Omidyar was willing to give up his role as CEO of the company.
+He trusted his investors and did what he knew was best to help grow the business; he allowed for Meg Whitman, a revered business executive, to step in as the new leader of the company.

 His decision paid off dramatically.
 Whitman joined eBay in March 1998, when it had 30 employees and revenues of approximately $4 million.
 During her time as CEO, the company grew to approximately 15,000 employees and $8 billion in annual revenue by 2008.
 And now Pierre Omidyar has a total net worth of $12.4 billion.